Key Strategies For Employee Engagement & Retention

 Lifelong Engagement

-Employee engagement will no longer be viewed as a one-time effort but as a lifelong journey.
+Employee engagement will no longer be viewed as a one-time effort but a lifelong journey.
 Organisations will need to continually assess and refine their engagement strategies to meet the evolving needs of employees at different stages of their careers.
 This includes strategies for onboarding, mid-career development, and post-retirement engagement.

 Learning Resources